Statute effective October 1, 2026

 The Florida AG's office and local law enforcement have conducted multiple raids on physical internet café-style sweepstakes parlors in late 2025 and early 2026, citing Chapter 849 violations.
 These actions have not yet extended to online-only sweepstakes platforms.

 Florida does not explicitly ban online sweepstakes casinos, but several meaningful restrictions apply.
-Prize redemptions are capped at approximately $5,000 by operators serving the state.
+Some operators serving the state apply their own prize-redemption limits, commonly around $5,000, as a matter of operator terms rather than a statutory cap.
+Separately, Fla.
+Stat. § 849.094 uses a $5,000 announced-prize threshold for promotional-sweepstakes filing and prize-security obligations, which is not a cap or a safe harbor.
 Chapter 849 broadly prohibits unlicensed gambling, and the 2018 constitutional amendment (Art.
 X, § 23) prevents the Legislature from authorizing new casino gambling without voter approval.
 Physical sweepstakes parlors face active enforcement.
 Multiple operators voluntarily geo-block Florida entirely rather than navigate the uncertain legal environment.

 Options are limited in Florida.
-Start only with one of the verified operators listed above, create your account with accurate information, and review the platform's state-specific terms before claiming any bonus.
+Start only with one of the listed sites above.
+Make your account with real info.
+Read the site's state-specific terms before you claim a bonus.

 Sweepstakes casinos offer player protection tools.
 Use deposit limits and session time reminders.
 Self-exclusion options help if you need a break.
 Remember: these casinos are for entertainment.
 Winning money is possible but never guaranteed.
 Do not treat this as income.

-Payment and redemption options in Florida depend on the operators still serving the state.
-Confirm whether ACH, PayPal, Skrill, checks, or other methods are available before you make a purchase or request a redemption.
+Payment and redemption options in Florida depend on the sites still serving the state.
+Check whether ACH, PayPal, Skrill, checks, or other methods are open before you buy coins or request a cash-out.

 January 15, 2026